THINK - CONNECT - ACT

 Sutherland Shire - Protecting Our Planet (POP) Kit

 Do you need to bring sustainability to the fore at your school?
 This workshop is designed to re-inspire educators in utilising environmental education topics and resources aimed at fostering pro-environmental awareness and behaviour change.
 You will walk away with a vast toolkit of engaging learning experiences.
-This workshop is suitable for Early Childhood teachers.

 Most suitable for early childhood and primary.